Hydrangea macrophylla

 Gardeners in mild coastal areas see Hydrangea macrophylla blooming for months, while inland growers fight spring frosts to protect buds.
 That regional difference mostly comes down to how flower buds form on last year’s wood.

-Pick cultivars first by how they set buds.
-Traditional types bloom on old wood, so flower buds form late summer and must survive winter, while modern reblooming strains flower on both old and new wood to hedge against cold damage.
+Pick cultivars first by how they set buds, not by blue or pink catalog photos.
+Traditional types bloom on old wood, so flower buds form late summer and must survive winter; reblooming series can also flower on current-season growth, which helps in Zone 3-5 gardens where late freezes often blast old-wood buds.

 Match flower form and color to nearby plants.
 Strong blues pair nicely with cool-toned hostas, while pink and red selections echo warm partners such as garden roses or daylilies.
 White cultivars blend almost anywhere and simplify mixed-color beds.